-- It's advisable to plan your itinerary in advance, especially during peak tourist seasons, to ensure you can visit the places you're interested in and secure accommodations.
+- One of the most useful Greece travel tips is to plan your itinerary in advance, especially during peak tourist seasons, to ensure you can visit the places you're interested in and secure accommodations.

 - The peak tourist season is from June to August, when temperatures are high, while spring (April to June) and fall (September to October) offer milder weather and fewer crowds.

 - While credit cards are widely accepted in most establishments, it's a good idea to carry some cash, especially in smaller towns or when visiting local markets.

 - It's always wise to have travel insurance that covers medical emergencies, trip cancellations, and lost belongings.